 Once you have a plan in place, you can determine whether you'll need specialized equipment along with skilled labor, or simply basic yard tools and a will to work.
 Generally, it depends on the scope of the project.
 If you're updating existing plantings and structures, you're likely able to dig, plant, and mulch on your own.

-However, if you need to build a retaining wall, pour a cement driveway, or install an irrigation system, you'll need to honestly assess your skill level and the cost to rent or buy any equipment.
+However, if you need to build a retaining wall, pour a cement driveway, or install an irrigation system, you'll need to assess your skill level honestly as well as assess the cost to rent or buy any equipment.
 Some homeowners are comfortable tackling large projects like these, however, most rely on professionals because the cost of materials is too high to risk making mistakes.
 But there are also ways to save money even when you need help for the work.

 - If you have friends with landscaping experience and you admire the quality of their work, consider asking for help or making an exchange of time and talent.